Meinrad of Einsiedeln: Life

 Meinrad was born into the family of the Counts of Hohenzollern and was educated at the abbey school of Reichenau, an island in Lake Constance, under his kinsmen, the Benedictine Abbots Hatto and Erlebald.
-There he became a monk and was ordained.
+There he became a monk and was ordained a priest.

 After some years at Reichenau, and the dependent priory at Benken, St. Gallen near Lake Zurich, around 829 he embraced an eremitical life and established his hermitage on the slopes of Etzel Pass, taking with him a wonder-working statue of the Virgin Mary which he had been given by the Hildegard (abbess of Fraumünster) of Zurich.
 Because so many people sought him out, in 835 he retreated to a hermitage in the forest on the site of today's monastery in Einsiedeln.
 Inspired by the Desert Fathers, Meinrad practiced a strict asceticism.
 Gifts presented to him he passed on to the poor.
 He was killed in 861 by two robbers who wanted the treasures which they believed pilgrims had left at the shrine.
 Meinrad is known as the Martyr of Hospitality.

 Over the next eighty years, the hermitage was occupied by a succession of hermits.
 One of them, named Eberhard, previously Provost of Strasburg, erected a monastery, Einsiedeln Abbey, and became its first abbot.
 Meinrad was originally buried at Reichenau, but his relics were returned to Einsiedeln in 1029.